-Dr Dina Balabanova
+Professor Dina Balabanova

 15-17 Tavistock Place

-I currently supervise PhD students working on social innovation in Malawi and LMICs, the Ebola epidemic in Sierra Leone and NCD/HIV comparative policy analysi in Botswana.
+I currently supervise PhD students working on social innovation in Malawi and LMICs, the Ebola epidemic in Sierra Leone and NCD/HIV comparative policy analysis in Botswana.

 I have developed a portfolio on anti-corruption research.
 Within the DFID-funded Anti-Corruption Evidence (ACE) research consortium in Bangladesh, Nigeria, and Tanzania, the research focuses on providers’ incentives to engage in rent-seeking—informal payments, absenteeism, pharmaceutical market distortion, and on identifying tailored strategies to address these practices.
 A new ‘Accountability in Action’ study funded by MRC HSRI explores ways to address the institutional, structural and social drivers of health sector corruption at district level in Nigeria and Malawi.

 I have long-term interests in assessment of health systems responses to the growing burden of complex chronic disease requiring complex inputs in terms of treatment, follow-up and care processes (hypertension, diabetes).
 Currently I am a deputy PI on the RESPOND project funded by Wellcome Trust/ Newton Fund-MRC Humanities & Social Science Collaborative Award exploring barriers to hypertension control among poor populations in Malaysia and the Philippines (RESPOND) using surveys and a digital diary platform, building on previous work on diabetes.
 The project also involves strengthening capacity to use evidence and engage in political processes to respond to the needs of these groups.